Khalenanassers/LATAM-LAB/Month #3/business_report_EN.md

 | Overall Bias (PBIAS) | **-0.6%** ✓ | 0.0% | -0.1% ✓ | +6.0% ⚠️ |
 | Crisis-Month Bias | **-€71k** ✓ | +€128k ⚠️ | +€112k ⚠️ | +€164k ⚠️ |

 **Business Logic** — pure arithmetic from Coface and IDB benchmarks, no fitting — outperforms every ML and statistical model on every metric.
 With 24 observations and a known mechanism, encoding the business logic directly beats trying to learn it from limited data.
+Still the business logic will fail when more data its include it.

 **The bias finding is the strongest argument.** Business Logic is the only model that's pessimistic on crisis months — when things go wrong, it predicts they're worse than they actually are (by €71k on average).
 That's exactly what an early warning system should do.
 Every other model is optimistic on crisis months (by €112k–€164k), systematically underestimating the danger in exactly the moments when the alert needs to fire.